Search Jean Hailes

 What are ovaries?

-Ovaries are small oval-shaped organs that store eggs.
-They also make female hormones that control your menstrual cycle and pregnancy.
+Ovaries are small oval-shaped organs that produce, store and release eggs (ovulation).
+They also make female hormones that control your menstrual cycle, periods and pregnancy.

 Women are usually born with 2 ovaries, one on each side of the uterus.